Lightning-AI/pytorch-lightning/docs/source/accelerators/hpu.rst

 HPU Accelerator
 ---------------

-To enable PyTorch Lightning to utilize the HPU accelerator, simply provide ``Trainer(accelerator="hpu")`` parameter in the Trainer class.
+To enable PyTorch Lightning to utilize the HPU Accelerator, simply provide ``Trainer(accelerator="hpu")`` parameter in the Trainer class.

 ----------------